OathPros/COMP3/source/reference/keyboard.rst

   * - Quit
     - Ctrl+Q
     - Closes the app, including all its windows.
+  * - Help
+    - F1
+    - Opens the help app on the page for the app.
+  * - Side Pane
+    - F9
+    - Toggles :doc:`utility pane </containers/utility-panes>` visibility.
   * - Menu
     - F10
     - Opens the primary or secondary menu.
-  * - Help
-    - F1
-    - Opens the help app on the page for the app.
   * - Keyboard Shortcuts
     - Ctrl+?
     - Opens the keyboard shortcuts window.